-- the help of the fire service). - Step into the role of Samuel Pepys and create their own diary by explaining what was happening at the time. - Learn the event through music - 'London's burning'. - Understand how the fire ended through learning the history of the fire service (equipment they used and compare to today).
+the help of the fire service).

+- Step into the role of Samuel Pepys and create their own diary by explaining what was happening at the time. - Learn the event through music - 'London's burning'. - Understand how the fire ended through learning the history of the fire service (equipment they used and compare to today).
-Common misconceptions

-- The children may get The Gunpowder Plot and The Great Fire of London muddled due to them occurring in the same century and in the same city. - Children may get the dates of The Great Fire of London and The Gunpowder Plot confused. - Children may think everyone died. - Children may think it burnt down everything in London.

-Memorable first hand experiences

-- Creating a miniature model of London and setting it on fire (with the support of the fire services) to understand how quickly a fire can spread. - Parent workshop creating 'Great Fire of London' artwork. - Singing the song 'London is burning'. - Arrange a virtual visit from Thomas Farriner - A live, interactive performance followed by Q&A (Website: www.virtualschoolvisits.com).
+Common misconceptions Books linking to this area The children may get The Gunpowder Plot and The Great Fire of London muddled due to them occurring in the same century and in the same city.
+Children may get the dates of The Great Fire of London and The Gunpowder Plot confused.
+Children may think everyone died.
+Children may think it burnt down everything in London.
+The Great Fire of London - Liz Gogerly Vlad and the Great Fire of London - Kate &amp; Sam Cunningham.
+The Great Fire of London - Jenny Powell Toby and the Great Fire of London - Margaret Nash &amp; Jane Cope Who was: Samuel Pepys - Paul Harrison Why do we remember?: The Great Fire of London - Izei Howell The Great Fire of London - Stewart Ross How do we know aboutThe Great Fire of London - Deborah Fox The King and the Great Fire - Lynne Benton and Peter Cottrill The Great Fire of London: Escape by boat - Sally Hewitt Memorable first hand experiences Opportunities for communication Creating a miniature model of London and setting it on fire (with the support of the fire services) to understand how quickly a fire can spread.
+Parent workshop creating 'Great Fire of London' artwork.
+Singing the song 'London is burning'.
+Arrange a virtual visit from Thomas Farriner - A live, interactive performance followed by Q&amp;A (Website: www.virtualschoolvisits.com).
+Stepping into the role of Samuel Pepys and thinking about what he might have said or felt.
+Singing the song 'London is burning'.
+Q&amp;A session with Thomas Farriner

-Books linking to this area

-- The Great Fire of London Liz Gogerly

-- Vlad and the Great Fire of London Kate & Sam Cunningham.

-- The Great Fire of London Jenny Powell

-- Toby and the Great Fire of London -

-Margaret Nash & Jane Cope

-- Who was: Samuel Pepys Paul Harrison

-- Why do we remember?: The Great Fire of London - Izzi Howell

-- The Great Fire of London Franklin Watts

-- The Great Fire of London Stewart Ross

-- How do we know about...
-The Great Fire of London - Deborah Fox

-- The King and the Great Fire Lynne Benton and Peter Cottrill

-- The Great Fire of London: Escape by boat Sally Hewitt

-Opportunities for communication

-- Stepping into the role of Samuel Pepys and thinking about what he might have said or felt.

-- Singing the song 'London is burning'.

-- Q&A session with Thomas Farriner
+Dereham Church of England Infant and Nursery Academy

-DCINS Reasonable adjustments for pupils with SEND
+Reasonable adjustments for pupils with SEND

-T Communication and Interaction Visual aids Pre-teaching the vocabulary Picture timelines Consider alternative ways of recording the information Cognition and Learning Picture word banks Writing frames Videos to support understanding and learning Additional thinking time Opportunities to verbalise rather than write their ideas and responses Consider alternative ways of recording the information e.g. talk tiles Use a visualiser to enlarge images and text Thicker lines on sheets for writing responses Social, Emotional and Mental health Sensory and Physical Now and next boards Allow a quiet space Give a special role to increase self esteem Provide visual support - what to do if you are stuck Movement breaks Consider carpet space position during input Reduce background noise Enlarge images and writing Consider alternative ways of recording the information Where possible, use artefacts rather than images to allow the child to be more hands on
+Communication and Interaction Cognition and Learning Visual aids Pre-teaching the vocabulary Picture timelines Consider alternative ways of recording the information Role play opportunities Picture word banks Writing frames Videos to support understanding and learning Additional thinking time Opportunities to verbalise rather than write their ideas and responses Consider alternative ways of recording the information e.g. talk tiles Use a visualiser to enlarge images and text Thicker lines on sheets for writing responses Role play opportunities.
+Opportunities to handle real artefacts to support learning.
+Social, Emotional and Mental health • Now and next boards • Allow a quiet space • Give a special role to increase self esteem • Provide visual support - what to do if you are stuck • Movement breaks Sensory and Physical Consider carpet space position during input Reduce background noise Enlarge images and writing Consider alternative ways of recording the information Where possible, use artefacts rather than images to allow the child to be more hands on